 Then open the load balancer again with the new port number, and log in with the username and password you set in the configuration file.

 Check that your servers are still reporting all green and then open just the load balancer IP without any port numbers on your web browser.

-If your backend servers have at least slightly different landing pages you will notice that each time you reload the page you get the reply from a different host.
+If your backend servers have at least slightly different landing pages you will notice that each time you reload the page you get a reply from a different host.
 You can try out different balancing algorithms in the configuration section or take a look at the full documentation.

 Conclusions: HAProxy load balancer

-Congratulations on successfully configuring HAProxy load balancer!
+Congratulations on successfully configuring the HAProxy load balancer!
 With a basic load balancer setup, you can considerably increase your web application performance and availability.
 This guide is however just an introduction to load balancing with HAProxy, which is capable of much more than what could be covered in first-time setup instruction.
 We recommend experimenting with different configurations with the help of the extensive documentation available for HAProxy, and then start planning the load balancing for your production environment.

 While using multiple hosts to protect your web service with redundancy, the load balancer itself can still leave a single point of failure.
 You can further improve the high availability by setting up a floating IP between multiple load balancers.
-You can find out more about this in our article for floating IPs on UpCloud.
+You can find out more about this in our article on floating IPs on UpCloud.